thomasfischer-his/pbflookup/README.md

 cmake
 ```

-On Linux, if successful, a `Makefile` will be generated used in the actual compilation.
+On Linux, if successful, a `Makefile` will be generated for use in the actual compilation.

 Out-of-source build is supported.
 For example, create directory `/tmp/pbflookup-build`, go to this directory and launch from there